bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 ## Azure CLI Command Examples

+Thesee are examples of the various Azure CLI commands that the freeze/thaw script performs.
+Use these to troubleshoot problems that may occur (most likely due to authentication and incorrect role permissions).

 ```bash
 # Authentication (using Client Secret)
 az login --service-principal -t <tenant_id> -u <ap_id> -p <secret_value>